top of page

 In November 2025, Sage Crossing launched a group respite program as a first step towards a long-term vision to change how seniors live!
 The vision became a vibrant Senior Enrichment Center that empowers individuals with cognitive impairments to age with dignity and purpose, allowing them to experience a sense of belonging at every stage of aging.
 As part of their plan, the vision is a permanent location built through strong community partnerships that provide holistic care.

-This year, when you visit PeakFest, step over to our booth.
-Learn more about their mission and how you can support this non profit seeking an inclusive future for aging.
-If your also touched by this mission, follow their socials Facebook, Instagram, and LinkedIn for ways to support or donate here.
+When you visit PeakFest, step over to our booth.
+Learn how you can support an inclusive future for aging.
+Follow their socials Facebook, Instagram, and LinkedIn for ways to support or donate here.

 See ya at Town Hall Campus on Saturday May 2nd!